SquareSquash/ruby/README.md

   behavior when an exception is raised in an environment where Squash is disabled (typically development and test).
-Values are `ignore` (default): exception is ignored; `raise`: exception is raised; and `log`: exception is logged at the error level to the Rails log.
+Values are `ignore` (default): exception is ignored; `raise`: exception is raised; and `log`: exception is logged at the error level to the failsafe log.

 ### Revision Information